Pop art

 Andy Warhol

-Of all Pop Art, perhaps the most famous are Warhol’s silkscreen prints.
-In the months following Monroe’s death on 5th August 1963, he created over 20 screen prints, based on publicity photo from Niagara.
-Diptych (1963) is one such example:
+Of all pop art, perhaps the most famous are Andy Warhol’s silkscreen prints.
+In the months following Monroe’s death on 4th August 1962, he created over 20 screen prints, based on publicity photos from Niagara.
+The Marilyn Diptych (1962) is one such example/

 Marilyn Monroe in art Marylin Monroe in art Andy Warhol Marilyn Diptych (1963) © Tate, London

-The gaudy colours of Monroe’s hair, skin and makeup gradually fade through black and white to almost transparent.
+The gaudy colors of Monroe’s hair, skin, and makeup gradually fade from black and white to almost transparent.
 Although Warhol did not claim to be making a statement in his art, it has been suggested that this fading technique represents her mortality.
 However, with her image being recorded on film, our memory will never fade away and she will always remain as we remember her on screen, timeless; captured in a moment.

 Willem de Kooning

-Another artist residing in the US, was fascinated enough by image to capture her essence on canvas while she was still alive.
-Dutch born Willem de Kooning, who moved to the United States in 1927, was an artist whose style and technique brought him into Abstract Expressionism.
+Another artist residing in the US was fascinated enough by the image to capture her essence on canvas while she was still alive.
+Dutch-born Willem de Kooning, who moved to the United States in 1927, was an artist whose style and technique brought him into Abstract Expressionism.

 Marilyn Monroe in art Marylin Monroe in art Willem de Kooning Marilyn Monroe, 1954 Oil on canvas 50 x 30 inches © Collection Neuberger Museum of Art Purchase College, State University of New York Gift of Roy R. Neuberger